makrai/notes/galassi1902-attention-overview.md

 ## B. Attention Tracking

-* When attention is applied multiple times on the same data, as in sequence-to-sequence models, a useful piece of information could be how much relevance has been given to the input along different iterations.
+* When attention is applied multiple times on the same data, as in sequence-to-sequence models, a useful piece of information could be how much relevance has been given to the input along different iterations
-* e.g. in MT, it is desirable to ensure that all the words of the original phrase are considered.
+* e.g. in MT, it is desirable to ensure that all the words of the original phrase are considered
-  * One possibility to maintain this information is to use a suitable structure and provide it as an additional input to the attention model.
+  * One possibility to maintain this information is to use a suitable structure and provide it as an additional input to the attention model
   * Tu+ [33] exploited a piece of symbolic information called coverage
     * Every time attention is computed, such information is fed to the attention model as a query element
-  * In [31], the representation is enhanced by making use of a subsymbolic representation for the coverage.
+  * In [31], the representation is enhanced by making use of a subsymbolic representation for the coverage
-    [31] H. Mi, B. Sankaran, Z. Wang, and A. Ittycheriah, “Coverage embedding models for neural machine translation,” in Proc.
-EMNLP, 2016, pp. 955–960.
+    * [31] H. Mi, B. Sankaran, Z. Wang, and A. Ittycheriah, “Coverage embedding models for neural machine translation,” in Proc.
+EMNLP, 2016, pp. 955–960

 ## C. Modeling the Distribution Function by Exploiting Prior Knowledge